amirongit/notecode/designPatternsInObjectOrientedProgramming.md

 ### solution

 - the object who's internal changes are being interested in by other objects should take the responsibality to notify them
-- by doing this, polling mechanisms which are heavy & in efficient would be replaced by a pushing mechanism which is exteremely more efficient
+- by doing this heavy & inefficient polling mechanisms would be replaced by an efficient pushing mechanism
 - observers are registered on the observable (it's a one to many relationship)
-- the subject (or observable) keeps track of it's observers and notifys theme on changes
+- the subject (or observable) keeps track of it's observers & notifys theme on changes

+## Decorator

+### problem

+- there are many possible modifications to apply on behaviours
+  - making all possible combinations of behaviours & modifications leads to subclass explosion which makes code hard to maintain
+- it is required to modify some behaviours dynamically in runtime

+### solution

+- a wrapper is created with the same interface which the behaviour being modified implements
+- the wrapper delegates calls to the behaviour it wraps & modifies the result before or after calling
+- now the wrappers & the objects being wrapped are considered the same & can be passed to other wrappers in runtime